Bikash-nath/BookHive/README.md

 # Bookspot

-### Bookspot is an online platform for accessing thousands free audiobooks, ePubs pdfs, magazines and podcasts.
+<h4> Bookspot is an online platform for accessing thousands free audiobooks, ePubs pdfs, magazines and podcasts.<br>

-### Our Aim is to help people explore and share books they love and improve process of learning and reading throughout the world via the efforts of a fantastic community of active collaborators.
+Our Aim is to help people explore and share books they love and improve process of learning and reading throughout the world via the efforts of a fantastic community of active collaborators.</h4>

 <br>
 > ## Getting Started - Frontend

 First, run the development server: